SysKitTeam/docs-spdockit/troubleshooting/server-load-and-user-permissions/errors-while-loading-server-information.md

 For more information on how to add the SPDocKit user to the Local Administrators group and how to start Windows Update service, read the [following article.](#internal/requirements/server-load-permission-requirements/#sharepoint-server-information)

+### Affected reports

+* Adding SPDocKit user accounts to the __Local Administrator__ group on the server is needed for WMI remote access and to get information about Windows updates.
+In case you can’t give that kind of permissions due to security requirements, see lower for what you can grant instead this.
+The following reports will not be available:
+  * Farm Explorer -> Servers in Farm -> Processors Info
+  * Farm Explorer -> Servers in Farm -> Programs List
+  * Farm Explorer -> Servers in Farm -> Available Windows Updates
+  * Farm Explorer -> Servers in Farm -> Disks List
+  * Farm Explorer -> Servers in Farm -> Local Admins
+  * Best Practices -> Hardware Requirements -> Free Disk Space
+  * Best Practices -> Hardware Requirements -> RAM
+  * Best Practices -> Servers -> Hotfixes per Server Role -> all reports
+* To retrieve a list of available Windows updates please make sure that the Windows Update service is up and running.
+If the service is disabled or not running the following reports will not be available:
+  * Farm Explorer -> Servers in Farm -> Available Windows Updates
+  * Best Practices -> Updates -> Servers -> Windows Updates

 ## SQL Server Information